These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

 If the Court grants an interlocutory or discretionary application, additional filing fees are not required to file an appellant’s original brief in the direct appeal.

 All required fees may be paid by credit card with any electronic filing or by check or money order if a paper filing is made.
 Counsel may pre-pay filing fees by submitting a check prior to the electronic submission.
 The Clerk is not responsible for any cash accompanying a filing.

 Rule 6.
 Copies and Certificate of Service.

-All documents filed with the Clerk shall include an original and two copies.
-All documents shall show copies have been furnished to opposing counsel.
-Service shall be shown by written acknowledgment, certificate of counsel or affidavit of server, to include the name and complete mailing address of all opposing counsel.
-Service shall be made before filing.
-Any document without a certificate of service shall not be accepted for filing.
-The certificate of service shall be signed by counsel and attached to the document filed.
+All documents shall show that copies have been served upon opposing counsel by United States Postal Service, personal service, or electronic service.
+Service made by United States Postal Service or personal service shall be shown by signed written acknowledgment, certificate of counsel, or affidavit of server, to include the name and complete mailing address of all opposing counsel, signed by counsel and attached to the document filed.